 For many young and middle-aged policyholders, their policy’s death benefit is significantly higher than the value of their liquid savings.
 That allows their chosen beneficiaries — most often a surviving spouse or children — to replace years of income lost to their death and settle any debts they’ve left behind without impacting the survivors’ long-term financial plan.

-In absolute terms, term life insurance from a company like Ladder isn’t inordinately expensive.
+In absolute terms, term life insurance from insurers like Ladder isn’t inordinately expensive.
 A healthy nonsmoker in their 30s generally pays less than $100 per month for each $1 million in coverage on a 20-year term and less than $200 per month for each $1 million in coverage on a 30-year term, assuming they consent to medical underwriting.
 (No-exam policies tend to be more expensive.)
 Policyholders who purchase life insurance in their 20s typically pay even less.

 On the bright side, policyholders don’t pay premiums forever.
 By the time they’re within sight of retirement, many have enough capital saved to cover any remaining debts, future financial obligations, and living costs, rendering continued life insurance coverage unnecessary.
 That’s the beauty of term life insurance — you only pay for it as long as you need it.

 On the not-so-bright side, life insurance coverage costs increase steeply with term length, especially for older policyholders and those with health issues.
 The cost difference between a 20-year term policy and a 30-year term policy can be dramatic.